Bourkekev/ms4-power-fitness-gym/README.md

 ### Features to consider implementing in the future

  - Allow products to be tagged within multiple categories.
+ - Allow staff to unpublish a product rather than just deleting it.
+It is already possible to do this on the news posts.
  - Generate thumbnail images for use in shopping bag to prevent loading full size images.
  - When a user is reviewing, allow them to rate product by a number of stars, and average all the stars on a product for overall rating.
  - Add a wysiwyg editor (like summernote) for news posts and product descriptions.
  - Send users who start a topic notifications of a reply.
  - Allow users edit or delete a topic they created.
 Currently only the admin can manage that.
  - Make it so only users with an active membership can post messages on the community board.
+ - Count the number of items in the shopping bag and display small number on the bag icon.
+ - Use slugs instead of ids in news posts urls.

 ## Testing and Issues